No-Fault Insurance States: How PIP Requirements Work in Your State

 Utah $3,000 Monetary Pure No-Fault

-Note: Michigan stands out as the most complex no-fault state.
-Following its 2020 reform, drivers can now choose PIP levels ranging from $50,000 all the way up to unlimited lifetime benefits — or opt out entirely if covered by Medicare Parts A & B.
+Michigan Note: Michigan remains the most complex no-fault state.
+Following its 2019 reform (effective July 1, 2020), drivers choose PIP levels ranging from $50,000 (Medicaid enrollees) up to unlimited lifetime benefits — or opt out entirely if covered by Medicare Parts A & B. A December 2025 DIFS report confirmed average savings of $357 per vehicle annually under the tiered PIP system, with Wayne County averaging $539/vehicle in savings.
+Despite lower-tier options, about 70% of Michigan drivers still choose unlimited PIP due to the risk of coverage gaps for serious injuries.

 Farmers logo